 You cannot simply boost your immunity through a new diet or a “superfood” being masqueraded to prevent you from catching the coronavirus!
 So far, there is no scientific body that has firmly authorized any claim for a food or food component to be labeled as “protective against infection”.
 Refrain from such claims and from cooking up your own cocktail of nutrients out of panic from what you heard or read!

 It is, however, important to note that there are many nutrients that you could result to as a support for the normal functioning of your immune system.
-Including Vitamins, A, B complexes, C, D along with Zinc, Iron, Folate, Copper go a long way in boosting your immunity.
+Including Vitamins, A, B complexes, C, D along with Zinc, Iron, Folate, Copper go a long way in SUPPORTING and not necessarily boosting your immunity, since the immune system is very complex and varies from one person to the other.

 Vitamin D specifically works hand in hand with Calcium and Phosphorous for healthy bones, muscles, and teeth.
 If you do not have any way to sit and bask in the sun, you can instead use the Vitamin D supplements.
 Ideally, adults and children can take 10 micrograms of Vitamin D daily to supplement their diet.
 Other sources of essential fats and Vitamin D are such as Fish, Salmon, Cod Liver, Egg Yolks, meat, offal, milk, margarine, some yogurts, and some breakfast cereals and infant Formula can be incorporated.